kingentertainment4/Git-for-Web-Development-Project/README.md

 - [ ] Create your own version of this repo - Fork
 - [ ] Add your PM as a collaborator
 - [ ] Clone this repo
-- [ ] Create a branch `git checkout -b 'firstName-lastName'`
+- [ ] Create a branch `git checkout -b 'isaac-kabunga'`
-  - [ ] Add a file to the project called `yourFirstName-yourLastName`.txt.
+  - [ ] Add a file to the project called `isaac-kabunga`.txt.
 This file can contain anything.
   - [ ] Run your usual git commands for adding/commiting and pushing **Be sure to push to your branch!**
 - [ ] Create a Pull-Request to submit your work
   - [ ] Use your own student fork as the base (compare across forks, base-fork -> master).